-Whether you want a pleasant stroll or a good sweat, this area has some wonderful options:
+Whether you want a pleasant stroll or a good sweat, this area has some wonderful options.
+Download a pdf of Port Orford's cool trail system to explore our town up close and personal.

 Cape Blanco – Visit the westernmost point in the 48 states, where winds can easily exceed 100 miles per hour.
 Ocean views, dramatic headlands, historic lighthouse.
 3.6 mile loop, shorter segments possible.
 Moderate difficulty.